 Fans flock to Threshers games.
-They grab a cheesesteak and a cold beverage.
+They and a cold beverage.
 During a play, fans think they see a hit only to notice the scoreboard flashes an error instead.

 Who makes these decisions?